 - A. A person commits Negligent Vehicular Assault if the person, while operating a motor vehicle, causes serious physical injury to another person under any of the following circumstances: - 1.
 The person's driving privilege is revoked or suspended for any reason or the person fraudulently obtains a driver's license; - 2.
-The person disobeys any traffic control police officer or device, including traffic signs, stop signs, school zone signs, speed limit signs and yield signs; - 3.
+The person disobeys any traffic control device or police officer or devicesignage, including traffic signs, stop signs, school zone signs, speed limit signs and, yield signs and directions from law enforcement; - 3.
 The person is driving in the wrong lane; - 4.
 The person does not properly yield the right-of-way; - 5.
 The person does not exercise due care to avoid colliding with any pedestrian; - 6.
 The person does not exercise proper precaution on observing a child or a confused or incapacitated person on a roadway; or - 7.
 The person does not yield for a stopped school bus. - B. A violation of this Section is a Class 2 offense.